 So what type of air purifiers make allergies worse?

-I often spend time answering questions on Yahoo answers and very often people will ask why their air purifier is actually making their allergy worse.
-One young women bought an ionizer air purifier and then told us how it made her allergies worse for the next 6 months.
+Back in the day, I used to answer questions on Yahoo answers, and very often people would ask why their air purifier is actually making their allergy worse instead of helping.
+One young woman bought an ionizer air purifier and then told us how it made her allergies worse for the next 6 months.
 It was only when this purifier broke that her allergies got better.

-Now the problem with many ionizer air purifiers is they they will stir up the dust/pollen/pet dander in your room and bring it out of the areas it has been hiding.
+Now the problem with many ionizer air purifiers is they will stir up the dust/pollen/pet dander in your room and bring it out of the areas it has been hiding.
 The Ionization process will then charge the allergen particles and make them heavier.
-However if the air purifier has limited ability of filtering the allergens then the problem has only been made worse.
-Allergens that are stuck in your carpet or behind objects does not cause as much problems as the allergens in the air.
+However, if the air purifier has a limited ability to filter the allergens then the problem has only been made worse.
+Allergens that are stuck in your carpet or behind objects do not cause as many problems as the allergens in the air.
 It’s the reason why many of us even with no allergies start sneezing after we have been dusting our rooms.

 Another problem with using an air purifier for allergies is that some of the cheaper ionizer based models actually produce ozone which can trigger allergies in some people.
 In once case – The ionic breeze air purifier produced as much ozone as the amount found during high smog season in downtown LA!
 Any air purifier that produces any sort of ozone should be ignored by someone looking to remove allergens from the air.

-It might sound like i am telling you that air purifier are useless for allergies but I’m not.
-In fact, i helped to reduce my symptoms caused by my dust mite allergy by using an air purifier.
-However it took me many different models and lots of $$ to find one that actually worked.
-So i have put together a list of things to look for if you really want an allergy air purifier:
+It might sound like I am telling you that an air purifier is useless for allergies but I’m not.
+In fact, I helped to reduce my symptoms caused by my dust mite allergy by using an air purifier.
+However, it took me many different models and lots of $$ to find one that actually worked.
+So I have put together a list of things to look for if you really want an allergy air purifier:

 1. No Ozone Production – check with independent results to see how much ozone is produced